networkoptix/nx_open/doc/python_coding_style.md

     print(var_one)
 ```

-Break the line before the first argument
-if call or signature is multilined.
+Break the line before the first argument if call or signature is multilined.

 ## Closing Parenthesis/Bracket/Brace

-In existing code base,
-when closing parenthesis/bracket/brace is on the same line,
+In existing code base, when closing parenthesis/bracket/brace is on the
-only the following style is used:
+separate line, only the following style is used:
 ```python
 my_list = [
     1, 2, 3,